-According to the Census Bureau, median household income is approximately \$27,175.
-Walterboro's existing retail marketplace is approximately \$357 million (as extrapolated from business license returns).
+According to the Census Bureau, median household income is approximately \$28,929.
+Walterboro's existing retail marketplace is approximately \$414 million (as extrapolated from business license returns).
 Many big box retailers and more than a dozen large hotels continue their operations in Walterboro's vibrant local economy.
-In 2018, we saw the location and construction of a new KFC, Coastal Kids Dentistry, Papa John's Pizza, an Urgent Care Facility named Zip Clinic, as well as a Starbucks Coffee.
-All of these projects are on Bells Highway near Exit 57.
-There are even more proposed commercial developments in the preconstruction phase.
-Economic development efforts continue to created substantial commercial redevelopment throughout the City as well.
+In 2019, we saw the location and construction beginning for Parker's Kitchen, Cookout, Zips Car Wash as well as a new Latin American eatery.
+Economic development efforts continue to create substantial commercial redevelopment throughout the City as well.
 Colleton Medical Center completed more major improvements and plan more in the upcoming year.
 Downtown has seen new businesses and building renovation undertaken and this is expected to continue into next year as momentum continues to build.
 Overall, the local economy is strong and growing.